Valhall-ai/prompt-injection-mitigations/README.md

 [*Prompt Injection Mitigation is Futile.*](https://www.linkedin.com/pulse/prompt-injection-mitigation-exercise-futility-jonathan-todd)

-But don't take it from me:
+But don't just take it from me:

 > “At a broader level, the core issue is that, contrary to standard security best practices, ‘control’ and ‘data’ planes are not separable when working with LLMs.” - [Rich Harang](https://www.linkedin.com/in/richharang/), Principal Security Architect (AI/ML) @ NVIDIA